manishsongirkar/gk-blocks/README.md

-GK Blocks
+News Blocks
 ============

-Custom Gutenberg blocks for GK site.
+Custom Gutenberg blocks for news site.
 These are experimental blocks, so do not use it on production site.

 This project was bootstrapped with [@wordpress/scripts](https://github.com/WordPress/gutenberg/blob/master/packages/scripts/README.md).